Deacon White: Baseball career

 In 1889, the contracts of White and teammate Jack Rowe were sold to the Pittsburgh Alleghenys, but the pair refused to report unless they were paid additional money, leading to a protracted dispute.
 Eventually the two men were paid, with White telling a reporter, "We appreciate the money, but we ain't worth it.
 Rowe's arm is gone.
 I'm over 40 and my fielding ain't so good, though I can still hit some.
 But I will say this.
 No man is going to sell my carcass unless I get half."
 Complaints like this were part of the reason that the Players' League was formed in 1890.

 According to historian Lee Allen in The National League Story (1961), White believed that the earth is flat.
 He tried and failed to convince his teammates that they were living on a flat plane and not a globe; they ridiculed him.
 Then one asked to be convinced, and the Deacon gave him an argument suited to the hypothesis that the earth is not really turning.
-He convinced the teammate but the argument would not prove that the earth is not a sphere.
+This argument convinced the teammate.

 White's playing career ended after the 1890 season.
 Over the 20-year period from 1871 to 1890, White batted .312 and had more RBI (988) than any player except Cap Anson, and also ranked fourth in career games (1,560), at bats (6,624), hits (2,067) and total bases (2,595).
 He also ended his career ranking fourth in major league history in games (826) and total chances (3,016) at third base, fifth in assists (1,618), and sixth in putouts (954) and double plays (118).

 White managed the minor league club Elmira Gladiators of the New York–Pennsylvania League in 1891.
 He has been incorrectly credited with managing the McAlester Miners of the Oklahoma–Arkansas–Kansas League (1907) and the Tulsa Oilers of the Oklahoma–Kansas League (1908).
 Both teams were actually managed by Harry B. "Deacon" White.